andrew/ultimate-awesome/README.md

 - [awesome-raku](https://github.com/sfischer13/awesome-raku) - :star: Useful resources for Raku (formerly known as Perl 6) programmers.
 - [awesome-open-science](https://github.com/Treblesteph/awesome-open-science) - :microscope: A curated list of projects, communities, and other resources related to open science :unlock:.
 - [awesome-resources](https://github.com/tyrchen/awesome-resources) - Books, videos, online classes and other resources which helped me.
+- [awesome-starknet-security](https://github.com/amanusk/awesome-starknet-security) - A curated list of awesome Starknet Security Resources.
+Tools, audits, CTFs and more.
 - [awesome-MIT-ai-for-climate-change](https://github.com/blutjens/awesome-MIT-ai-for-climate-change) - 🌍 A curated list of MIT researchers that tackle climate change with machine learning for applying students, undergraduates, or others .
 - [Awesome-EmbodiedAI](https://github.com/chengaopro/Awesome-EmbodiedAI) - A curated list about Awesome Embodied AI works and is still in construct.
 Now it contains a list of Simulators, Tasks and Datasets.
 - [awesome-nonconvex-optimization](https://github.com/cshjin/awesome-nonconvex-optimization) - A collection of papers and readings for non-convex optimization.